WebAssembly/WASI/proposals/filesystem/wasi-filesystem.abi.md

 #### <a href="#descriptor_tell" name="descriptor_tell"></a> `descriptor::tell`

   Return the current offset of a descriptor.

+  If the descriptor refers to a directory, this function fails with `errno::spipe`.

   Returns the current offset of the descriptor, relative to the start of the file.